 c.
 Gender-Based Discrimination

-Sex-Based Discrimination refers to sexual harassment, sexual violence, differential treatment, and gender-based harassment because of a person’s perceived sex.
+Gender-Based Discrimination refers to sexual harassment, sexual violence, differential treatment, and gender-based harassment because of a person’s perceived sex.
 This occurs because someone is or is perceived to be male, female, lesbian, gay, bisexual, transgender, or because of their gender identity or gender expression.
-This discrimination may include treating someone less favorably because that person does not conform with perceived gender-stereotypes.
+This discrimination may include treating someone less favorably because that person does not conform to perceived gender-stereotypes.

 d.
 Sexual Assault

-Forcible sex offenses include any sexual act directed at another person that is forcible and/or against that person’s will.
-Force includes physical force, violence, threat, intimidation, or coercion.
-This also includes situations where the other person is incapable of giving consent regardless of whether the act was forcible or against the person’s will.
+Sexual assault includes any sexual act directed at another person without consent.
+This includes physical force, violence, threat, intimidation, or coercion.
+This also includes situations where the other person is incapable of giving consent.
 A person may be incapable of giving consent due to the person’s temporary or permanent mental or physical incapacity or because of the person’s youth or minor status.
-Furthermore, a forcible sex offense includes the forcing or otherwise requiring another person to perform one of the acts listed below, using objects, or fondling someone against the person’s will.
+Furthermore, sexual assault includes the forcing or otherwise requiring another person to perform one of the acts listed below, using objects, or fondling someone against the person’s will.